Whatcom Museum Education Internship

 The People of the Sea and Cedar is a favorite school tour provided by the Whatcom Museum for local schools.
 Each year, the museum provides this workshop/tour to many third and fourth grade students studying Native American history and culture as part of their curriculum.
 The workshop focuses on the Northwest Coast Native peoples.

 A student must commit to two consecutive quarters.
-These can be either Fall and Winter with 1 credit in the fall for training and 3 in winter when training is applied in workshops with students (for a total of 4 credits) OR 3 credits in the winter that includes both the training and some workshop facilitation and 3 credits in the spring continuing to run workshops (for a total of 6 credits).
+These can be either Winter and Spring with 1 credit in the Winter for training and 3 in Spring when training is applied in workshops with students (for a total of 4 credits) OR 3 credits in the winter that includes both the training and some workshop facilitation and 3 credits in the spring continuing to run workshops (for a total of 6 credits).

 WORKSHOP TRAINING--Learning about the program

 The training reviews the culture, history and life skills of the native people through lecture, demonstration, video, and hands-on activities.

 Student training includes required reading, observations of the workshop program and some hands-on experiences.

 Students have the opportunity to facilitate the People of the Sea and Cedar workshop after having completed the basic training.
 This is available in Winter/Spring.

 Teach students about museum education programs for school groups including planning, preparation, delivery and classroom management.